mhbeals/mhwood.github.io/histories/trove.md

 ### Metadata Schema

-The OCR metadata contained within Trove utilises the METS XML schema is used for structural metadata and ALTO XML for the OCR content.
+The OCR metadata contained within Trove utilises the METS XML schema for structural metadata and ALTO XML for the OCR content.
 The descriptive and bibliographic metadata is largely based on human-inputted records, either by library staff or by human operators at OCR processing facilities.
 Additional metadata regarding user